nathandietz/ExportDocAsJPEG/README.md

-# illustrator-export-jpeg
+# Illustrator JPEG Exporter
-An Illustrator script that exports CMYK 300dpi JPEG
+This script automates the laborious multi-step of exporting a CMYK 300dpi JPEG from Illustrator.

+## Installation